 Login Here

-Neglectful Parenting Style
+Parenting Style

-Distant and Disinterested.
+Distant and Disinterested

 Neglectful parents are emotionally distant and largely unavailable.
 They offer neither warmth nor structure, often seeming distracted, overwhelmed, or entirely disengaged.
 These parents provide little guidance, attention, or support, and may fail to meet even the child’s basic emotional or physical needs.
 Their absence—whether physical, mental, or emotional—leaves the child feeling invisible and alone.